Kingsmill massacre: Background

-The HET report found that while the Kingsmill massacre was in "direct response" to the Reavey and O'Dowd killings, the attack was planned before that.
-Following the earlier loyalist attacks, republicans had apparently decided to "dramatically retaliate" if loyalists struck again.
+The HET report found that while the Kingsmill massacre was in "direct response" to the Reavey and O'Dowd killings, the attack had been planned before that.
+Following earlier loyalist attacks, republicans had apparently decided to "dramatically retaliate" if loyalists struck again.
 The report said "The murderous attacks on the Reavey and O'Dowd families were simply the catalyst for the premeditated and calculated slaughter of these innocent and defenceless men".